elimtechlab/website/index.md

  zebra stripes | are neat      |    $1 -->

- Also, check out our 15 minutes introduction to material construction and design!
+ Also, check out our 15 minute introduction to material construction and design!